Forecasting is one way to understand the effectiveness of your sales teams and the activities they undergo to drive revenue and achieve success.

 In this equation, X is your sales activity (independent variable), Y is your sales performance (dependent variable), b is the slope of the line, and a is the point of interception.

 If you’re anything like me, math is complicated.
-As linear regression is a rather involved process, it can be helpful to use a tool like Google Sheets to run your regression, and this guide will show you how.
+As linear regression is a rather involved process, it can be helpful to use a tool like Google Sheets or a slope calculator to run your regression, and this guide will show you how.
 We’ll also cover an example here.

 Quantitative Forecasting Examples

 Let’s go over some examples of some of the forecasting techniques mentioned above.

 Seasonal Forecasting Example

 I want to run a seasonal forecast to understand average quarterly performance so I understand the targets I should strive to meet and rise above this coming year.
 I want to use three years of historical revenue data, and here’s my data set: